Perspective | Why are female scientists wearing purple? #DressForSTEM!

 The latest numbers still indicate a disproportionate balance, with women holding just 27 percent of all STEM careers, despite making up nearly half of the workforce.

-However, the numbers are slowly balancing as women continue to narrow the gender gap, ensuring both men and women have a seat at the scientific table.
+The numbers are slowly balancing as women continue to narrow the gender gap, ensuring both men and women have a seat at the science table.

-According to a 2021 Pew Research Center analysis, women are still vastly underrepresented in computer science (25 percent) and engineering (15 percent) as compared to their male counterparts.
-Women have made significant gains in life sciences (such as biological or agriculture sciences) now representing 48 percent of overall workers.
-Physical sciences (such as astronomy, physics, or chemistry) also made significant gains, jumping to 40 percent in 2019, up from just 22 percent in 1990.
+Women are still vastly underrepresented in computer science (25 percent) and engineering (15 percent) as compared with their male counterparts, according to a 2021 Pew Research Center analysis.
+Women have made significant gains in life sciences (such as biological or agriculture sciences) representing 48 percent of overall workers.
+Physical sciences (such as astronomy, physics or chemistry) also made significant gains, jumping to 40 percent in 2019, up from just 22 percent in 1990.

-Interestingly, the analysis indicates the share of women working as atmospheric and space scientists (which is part of the physical scientist occupational cluster) rose sharply from 15 percent in 2016 to 24 percent in 2019.
+The analysis interestingly indicates that the share of women working as atmospheric and space scientists (which is part of the physical scientist occupational cluster) rose sharply from 15 percent in 2016 to 24 percent in 2019.

-Despite making gains in the workforce, women across all ethnic and racial groups in STEM fields continue to earn less than their male counterparts, with the largest gender-wage gap among white men and women, earning a median 74 percent ($66,200) as compared to their male counterparts ($90,600).
+Despite making gains in the workforce, women across all ethnic and racial groups in STEM fields continue to earn less than their male counterparts, with the largest gender-wage gap being among White men and women, with White women earning a median 74 percent ($66,200) as compared with their male counterparts ($90,600).

-In a recent Pistoia Alliance survey, almost half (47 percent) of respondents believe that workplace culture is the biggest barrier for women embarking on a STEM career.
+Almost half (47 percent) of respondents in a Pistoia Alliance survey say that workplace culture is the biggest barrier for women embarking on a STEM career.
 This is followed by a lack of child care/maternity leave (17 percent) and an absence of female role models in the workplace (15 percent).

 Representation matters